johnnycockerill/MS3/README.md

 Manual testing relies on human interaction to execute test cases and identify defects in a software application, while automated testing uses pre-written scripts to run tests repeatedly and efficiently, with the key principles being that manual testing is more flexible and exploratory, while automated testing prioritizes speed, consistency, and regression testing across repetitive tasks.

-- As a user, I want to be able to clearly know how to start and end a match scoring event.
+- As a user, I want to be able to navigate the controls intuitively and know which option to choose.
-  - The website requests necessary data from the user from autoload prompts, eliminating the chance the user will start the process without inputting all required inputs.
-  - To begin the process a button is highlighted red and has hover function whilst this button is active.
+  - The pages are designed to be simple but effective, the options to available to the user are claer and unambiguous.

-- As a user, I want to be able to see the live score as well as individuals peformances.
+- As a user, I want to be able to clearly create a custom service type.
-  - All team scores and individual scores are visbible at all times whilst the process is live.
+  - Within the services page there is a clear button labelled 'add service type' which takes the user to another page.
+This page is simple and clear, allowing the user to create a new service type.
+Upon submition the user is returned to the services page where the new service type is visible.

-- As a customer, I want to be able to navigate the website and controls intuitively.
+- As a user, I want to be able to asign a vehicle with all relevant information to service type.
-    - The website has an intuitive, consistent structure and design allowing for easy navigation.
-    - All similar command buttons are located in the same area of the page, buttons carrying a different style of function are styled to appear different.
-    - The website has interactive aids that assist the user, changing colour to highlight the next step or show disabled functions.
+  - Within the vehicles page there is a clear and unambiguous button allowing the user to create a new service.
+This link is also available directly from the navbar.
+  - Within the new page the series of inputs is presented in a clear and uncluttered manner to allow the user a clear understanding of what is required for inputs.

-- As a customer, I want to be able to determine the outcome of a cricket match using this app.
+- As a user, I want to be able to have the abilty to view and edit existing vehicle services.
-    - The page will dtermine a winner based on the users input throughout the process.
+  - Within the vehicles page all services are listed, selecting a service prompts a drop down displaying information in a clear and concise format.
+Within this information is a clear 'edit' button.
+  - Selecting edit takes the user to new page presenting the user with the existing information linked to that vehicles unique vehicle ID.
+Altering information and submitting here updates the database, retaining new information entered.

-- As a customer, I want to be able to clearly see how individual players performed.
+- As a user, I want to be able to delete/cancel a service booking.
-    - There is a section of the page which shows the bowlers stats throughout the entire innings.
-    - There is a section of the page which details bats scores who have already been dismissed as well as displaying the two active bats within the active scores area of the page.
+  - Within indiviudal vehicle services is a clear delete button, clicking this button deleted that particular service of that ID.

-- As a customer, I want to be able to have control of the input to allow for every action on the field.
+- As a user, I want to be able to view whether a service has been completed.
-    - The range of controls allows for user inputs in a clear and concise manner, mostly from one click.
-    - These controls are colour coordinated by active and disabled.
+  - Within the services page, incomplete services are highlighted with red 'INCOMPLETE' text and a red exclamation mark icon, making them clearly distinguishable from completed services.

 ### Code Validation